Crash of ALH-WSI brings into focus accidents involving military platforms | Law-Order

 The total number of deceased in the 15 accidents included 14 people killed in the December 8 (2021) crash near Coonoor.
 Then Chief of Defence Staff Gen Bipin Rawat, his wife Madhulika and 12 armed forces personnel were killed in the crash.

-India and Russia inked an inter-governmental pact in 2015 for joint production of around 200 Kamov 226 helicopters to replace the ageing choppers, but the ambitious project is yet to take off.
+India and Russia signed an inter-governmental agreement in 2015 for joint production of around 200 Kamov 226 helicopters to replace the ageing choppers, but the ambitious project is yet to take off.

 The Army currently operates around 180 Cheetah, Chetak and Cheetal helicopters.
 The IAF has around 120 Cheetah and Chetak helicopters in its inventory.